 And if you’re still nervous about frying, don’t be.
 This is shallow frying, not deep frying.
 You’re using just enough oil to crisp the crust without causing your kitchen to smell like a fast-food joint.

-This recipe uses simple pantry staples and comes together fast — especially if you’ve already harvested and cleaned your wild turkey.
+This recipe for turkey tenders uses simple ingredients and comes together fast - especially if you’ve already harvested and cleaned your wild turkey.
 Here’s how to make it:

 Ingredients